-The first step into SAP Cloud ALM is the implementation portal for SAP S/4HANA Cloud planned to be available in 2019.
+The first step into SAP Cloud ALM is the implementation portal for SAP S/4HANA Cloud.
 SAP intends to extend SAP Cloud ALM step-by-step from implementation support to the entire lifecycle and from SAP S/4HANA cloud to all SAP products with the entire roadmap planned to become available by 2021.
 SAP cloud solution customers will get access to SAP Cloud ALM based on their existing contract.

 “As SAP customers continue to pursue cloud-based applications, providing access to cloud-centric ALM offerings is more important than ever,” said Andreas Heckmann, Senior Vice President, Support Delivery, SAP.
 “With SAP Cloud ALM, we're giving customers an Application Lifecycle Management offering that is ready for immediate consumption and thus best fits their solution preferences, and business needs.”

-The implementation portal for SAP S/4HANA cloud will offer customers increased guidance, including:
+The implementation portal for SAP S/4HANA cloud offers customers increased guidance, including: